 In a large bowl, beat (using a hand-mixer) the softened vegan butter until creamy and smooth.
 Add the powdered sugar, maple syrup, vanilla, cinnamon, and milk, beating everything together until the glaze becomes smooth and velvety.
-NOTE: Add additional milk (1 Tbsp at a time) if the glaze is too thick or powdered sugar (1 Tbsp at a time) if too thin.
+NOTE: Add additional milk (1 tablespoon at a time) if the glaze is too thick or powdered sugar (1 tablespoon at a time) if too thin.

 Remove the rolls from oven and wait 25-30 minutes or until it completely cools, before spreading the frosting/glaze atop the rolls using a rubber spatula evenly until fully covered.